Brockenhurst to Lymington walk

 3. Brockenhurst Park was owned by the Morant family (who made their wealth from sugar plantations in Jamaica) for nearly 200 years.
 They built a large Georgian mansion (subsequently remodelled as a French château), but this was demolished after the family sold the estate in the 1950s.

-4. Roydon Woods Nature Reserve is a 950-acre site owned by the Hampshire and Isle of Wight Wildlife Trust, a mixture of woodland, heaths and pasture bisected by the Lymington River.
+4. Roydon Woods is a Local Nature Reserve owned by the Hampshire and Isle of Wight Wildlife Trust.
+The 950-acre site is a mixture of woodland, heaths and pasture bisected by the Lymington River.

 5. Roydon Manor is an elegant 17thC red-brick house which was bought by the Morant family soon after they acquired Brockenhurst Park.
 The family moved here after selling the estate.